Acceptance and Program Commitment

 Please note that there are different application statuses and students are responsible for understanding the implications of their status.
 Below is a description of the application statuses used by the Office of International Education.
 Students should refer to this list to clarify their application status as indicated on their application:

 - Committed: This will appear once a student has been accepted and the student has selected "Commit" on his or her application.
 This means that the student intends to study abroad and is aware of any additional application materials that the program abroad may require.
-If the student does not select "Committed," he or she must still notify the Office of International of Education on his or her intent.
+If the student does not select "Committed," he or she must still notify the Office of International Education of his or her intent.
 Otherwise, the student will still be considered as studying abroad.

 - Waitlisted: The student has been waitlisted due to enrollment caps placed on the program he or she is seeking to attend, and may still be considered for acceptance if other students drop out of the program.

-- Rejected: A students application has been denied due to a low GPA, misconduct record, poor application, and/or poor references.
+- Rejected: A student's application has been denied due to a low GPA, misconduct record, poor application, and/or poor references.

 Students accepted to a study abroad program are required to attend the following meetings: